 Start With Breakfast at Blue Heaven

-You’ll probably encounter a line while waiting to enjoy breakfast in the tree-shaded courtyard at Blue Heaven on Thomas Street.
+You’ll probably encounter a line while waiting to enjoy breakfast in the tree-shaded courtyard at Blue Heaven on Thomas Street, one of the best places to eat in Key West.
 But that’s okay because the local cats and roosters will keep you entertained until it’s your turn to order Lobster Benedict with Key Lime Pie for dessert.
 Dessert for breakfast?
 Of course, we’re in Key West!